mwzkhalil/whisper-urdu-pytorch/README.md

 # Urdu Whisper model in Pytorch from scratch implementation

-Trained a small Urdu whisper model
+Trained a 135 million parameters Urdu whisper model